 Option #1O3 fakes in and then cuts long.
 O2 and O4 set a double screen for O1.
-O1 runs the defender into the screen and cuts thru the lane to the opposite elbow and receives the in-bounds pass.
-Meanwhile, after screening, O2 slides down into the weak-side short corner as another in-bounds pass option.
+O1 runs the defender into the screen and cuts thru the lane to the opposite elbow and receives the inbounds pass.
+After screening, O2 slides down into the weak-side short corner as another inbounds pass option.
 O4 releases to the weak-side half court.
 After receiving the inbounds pass, O1 dribbles up the floor, looking to pass to either O3 or O4.

-Option #2O5 runs the baseline and the in-bounds pass goes to O2.
-O2 looks to pass to O1 or O4.
+Option #2O5 runs the baseline and the inbounds pass goes to O2.
+O2 passes to O1 or O4.

-Option #3O4 comes back to the top of the key to receive the in-bounds pass.
+Option #3O4 comes back to the top of the key to receive the inbounds pass.
 O4 looks for O2 and O1 cutting, or O3 long.

 "4-Fly"This is a set play for when you only have a few seconds left on the clock.
-This time O1 cuts over the top of the double screen.
+O1 cuts over the top of the double screen.
 As soon as O1 rubs shoulders with O4, O2 takes off on a "fly pattern" for the long pass from O5.
 O3 should be moving up the floor as well and could receive the pass from O2.
-O5 should make sure that he has a clear pass and is not blocked out by being directly under the backboard.
+O5 should make sure that he has a clear pass and is not blocked by being directly under the backboard.

-Oftentimes in basketball it is best to keep things as simple as possible.
+Simplified Version of the 4-Across Press BreakerOftentimes simplicity is best.
 The above 4-across press breaker will require some practice time.
 Below is a simplified 4-across press breaker... (more)

 Another Version of the 4-Across Press BreakIn order to confuse the defense, here is yet another way of running the 4-across press break... (more)